 Email personalization examples

 Email personalization can be used in any type of email that you want to send to your clients.
-Whether you want to engage inactive users, inform users of new features that will be of use to them or to show your long-term clients how much you appreciate them.
-Here are just a few popular examples of where personalization is used most often in combination with behavioural data and user tracking.
+Whether you want to engage inactive users, inform users of new features that will be of use to them, or show your long-term clients how much you appreciate them.
+Here are just a few popular examples of where personalization is used most often in combination with behavioral data and user tracking.

 If you noticed that a part of your user base is seeing a drop-in activity, you will have to find out why.
 Find the reason by touching upon different points.
 Remind them of the value of your product and offer to send them a special pricing plan to show them that you want to keep them as a user.